MarcoA-Pazol/Task_Management/README.md

 Frontend Implementation:
 Technology Stack:
 The frontend should be implemented using modern web technologies such as HTML5, CSS3, and JavaScript.
-React.js will be used as the primary JavaScript framework for building the user interface.

 Responsive Design:
 The application should be responsive and accessible from various devices, including desktops, tablets, and mobile phones.